nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 - Allow users to insert NGINX configuration not supported via Gateway API resources or NGINX extensions.
 - Support configuration from modules not loaded in NGINX by default or third-party modules.
-- Most of the configuration complexity should fall onto the cluster operator persona, not the application developer.
+- Most of the configuration complexity should fall onto the Cluster operator persona, not the Application developer.
-- Provide security controls to prevent application developers from injecting arbitrary NGINX configuration.
+- Provide security controls to prevent Application developers from injecting arbitrary NGINX configuration.
 - Ensure adequate configuration validation to prevent NGINX outages due to invalid configuration.
 - Advanced NGINX extensions can be used without source code modification.